ivanbgd/stock-trading-cli-with-async-streams/README.md

 - When we added writing to file, using `rayon` with chunk size equal 5 yielded execution time of `1.0`!
 - With writing to file, using `Tokio` with chunk size equal 5 yields execution time of `0.9` s!
 - TODO: With writing to file, `stdlib` with chunk size equal 5 yields execution time of ??? s!
-- TODO: With writing to file, using `crossbeam` with chunk size equal 5 yields execution time...
+- TODO/SKIP: With writing to file, using `crossbeam` with chunk size equal 5 yields execution time...
 - We used a barrier to write all results, from all threads, to the file at once.
 - TODO: We also implemented writing individual chunks, by individual threads, to the file, by using a lock.
     - TODO: Performance was the same as with barrier for writing all results at once. ?!
 CHECK!!!